thisconnect/fildes/readme.md

 ### open (path[, options])

 Opens a file descriptor (FD).
+`fildes.open` is used internally for write, read, chmod, stats, truncate and utimes.
 If `flags` is 'w', 'w+', 'a' or 'a+' open will check for 'ENOENT: no such file or directory' error and try to mkdir.
-`fildes.open` is used internally for write, read and fstat.
-Manually opening and closing is optional as all methods take a path and internally open and close.

 - `path` String
 - `options` Object